Clans in Central Asia: Clan politics and conflict

 Since 1991, Central Asians themselves have repeatedly worried aloud about the corruption and destabilization sown by klannovaya politika (“clan politics”).
 In the weaker Central Asian states, a clan assumes ever greater political importance because the bureaucracies cannot adequately provide for the needs of the society and the formal institutions lack legitimisation.
 After the fall of the USSR, the informal agreements between the clans were the only means with which to stabilize the new Republics.
 Aside from the eventual presence of external threats that could bring the otherwise isolated groups to collaborate with each other and a certain equilibrium between the more important clans, the essential condition that would permit the creation of such informal agreements was the identification of a leader capable of mediating the interests of all of the clans.
 Once they enter into effect, the agreements between clans ensure the durability of the State for as long as this last protects the clan’s interests.

 In a situation of great economic uncertainty, the clans become strong competitors to the State and, being more efficient in providing for the needs of their members, the clans become more powerful and influential than the State institutions.
 In order to meet all of the requests of their affiliates, the clans must subtract an ever growing quantity of resources from the State.
 Acting informally, competing clans will divide the central state’s offices and resources among themselves.
 The upshot is a regime that might best be called a clan hegemony.
 While such a regime will hardly be a democracy, neither will it be a classically authoritarian political order.
 Currently the clan-élites select the president, (the five States of Central Asia are all Presidential Republics), who must be an ombudsman for the clans’ interests.
 These clan-élites may be regional governors and kolkhoz (collective farm) chairmen, or simply village elders.
-Almost all of the powers are concentrated in the hands of the president or his entourages’.
+Almost all of the powers are concentrated in the hands of the president or his entourage.
 In this way, through the presidential figure, the élite are able to control most of the natural resources and assets of the country and have the possibility to determine state policies.

 Studies of post-Soviet transitions generally interpreted conflicts through the lens of ethnic and religious conflict.